kubevirt/user-guide/docs/operations/live_migration.md

 ## Enabling the live-migration support

-Live migration must be enabled in the feature gates to be supported.
+Live migration is enabled by default in recent versions of KubeVirt.
+Versions prior to v0.56, it must be enabled in the feature gates.
 The [feature gates](./activating_feature_gates.md#how-to-activate-a-feature-gate) field in the KubeVirt CR must be expanded by adding the `LiveMigration` to it.